a-renzini/pygwb/docs/tutorials.rst

    <br />

-The ``pygwb`` package also come with a statistical checks module, which provides a way to visualize the results of an analysis runs.
+The ``pygwb`` package also comes with a statistical checks module, which provides a way to visualize the results of an analysis runs.
 Through a series of plots, it offers the possibility to check the results for statistical consistency.
 To learn how to run a series of statistical checks, check out the tutorial below.

 .. raw:: html